erikandersson96/portfolio-project-five/README.md

 * View all of the watches available.
 * View the watch details of a selected watch.
 * Purchase watches using my credit/debit card.
-* View the blog, all blog posts details and comments.
+* View the blog, all blog post details, and comments.

 As a registered user I would like to be able to: